prehensile/cv/cv.md

 More information at [prehensile.co.uk][6] and my [Linkedin profile][7].

 ### Skills
 Expert in Objective-C/Cocoa Touch for iOS, Python and Actionscript.
 Skilled in HTML/Javascript/CSS, with some C++ (mostly openFrameworks), Java & Processing.
 Comfortable hacking with web-facing APIs and fluent in XML, JSON, OAuth, REST etc. I know my way around a *nix command line, and frequently tinker with VPSs in various parts of The Cloud.
-Familiar with Arduino and basic electronics; Raspberry Pi is my new favourite thing.
+Familiar with Arduino and basic electronics; Raspberry Pi and Docker are my new favourite things.

 ### Recent Projects